eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/topic_charts.rst

 Topic Charts |Pro|
 ##################

-*Topic Charts* |Pro| visualize live data published on any user-defined DDS topic, working directly with the raw values from incoming samples rather than pre-computed DDS statistics metrics.
+*Topic Charts* visualize live data published on any user-defined DDS topic, working directly with the raw values from incoming samples rather than pre-computed DDS statistics metrics.

 Two chart types are available: